AdaCore/training_material/style_guide.rst

 For each module in the course, the course folder should contain:

-  * Module RST file that lists the chapters in the module
+  * Base module RST file that lists the chapters typically taught in the module
   * Folder with the same name as the RST file that contains the chapter RST files

+The module naming scheme uses a 3-digit prefix followed by the module name.
+This prefix should indicate the preferred order for teaching the module.
+A simple example would be

+   ``005_introduction.rst`` Introduction module file, containing a list of chapters

+   ``005_introduction`` Introduction module folder, containing an RST file for each chapter

+   ``010_overview.rst`` Overview module file, containing a list of chapters

+   ``010_overview`` Overview module folder, containing an RST file for each chapter

-For multiple versions of the module (e.g. "intro" and "in_depth"), the filename would be the module name followed by "-" and then a description of the version.
-Examples:
+If there is need for multiple versions of the module (introduction, in-depth), the chapters will be stored in the module folder, but there will be an additional module file using the prefix and module name, and then a hypen to describe the change from the base module.

-  * 240_tasking-in_depth.rst
-  * 240_tasking-light.rst
-  * 240_tasking-light_in_depth.rst
-  * 240_tasking.rst
+   ``170_tagged_derivation-intro.rst``

+   ``195_exceptions-in_depth.rst``

 ----------
 Chapters